o00Jason00o/ChatGPT-Web-Extension/README.md

    a.
 Highlight the text you want to process on any webpage.
    b.
 Right-click and select the ChatGPT Web Extension from the context menu.
    c.
 Wait for a few seconds, and the ChatGPT response will appear on the screen.

+3. **Quick Ask:**
+   a.
+Click on the extension icon.
+   b.
+Use the "Quick Ask" input box to type in your question.
+   c.
+Press "Ask" and the ChatGPT response will appear immediately.

 ## **Troubleshooting:**